Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Introduction

 The paper is organised as follows.
 The description of the TPFA scheme and of the meshes used in benchmarking are provided in Subsection \ref{sec:def.TPFA} at the end of this introduction.
 This section also states our main result, that is the super-convergence of TPFA.
 Section \ref{sec:defGS} recalls the principle of the GDM and Section \ref{sec:improved.L2.GS} establishes the improved $L^2$ estimate.
-This estimate is more precise than the known ones of \cite{eym-12-sma,koala}, and yields better rates for a number of gradient schemes.
-In Section \ref{sec:HMM}, the construction of HMM method is recalled, and a modified HMM method is designed in Section \ref{sec:mod.hmm}.
-This modified scheme uses a piecewise linear (instead of piecewise constant) approximation of the test functions.
-This approximation was introduced in \cite{CAN08}, but only as a post-processing tool.
-By using this approximation in the design of the modified HMM method, we create a method that is super-convergent for any choice of the cell points as a consequence of the improved $L^2$ estimate for gradient schemes.
+In Section \ref{sec:HMM}, the construction of HMM method is recalled and a modified HMM method is designed.
 In Section \ref{sec:imp.HMM}, we state and prove a new $L^2$ error estimate for HMM, that involves patches of cells.
 When these patches can be chosen so that a compensation occurs, within each patch, between the cell points and the centers of mass, this new $L^2$ estimate provides the super-convergence of HMM.
 The proof of the super-convergence of TPFA is given at the end of Section \ref{sec:imp.HMM}.
-Numerical results are provided in Section \ref{sec:num.tests}, which show that in the absence of patches as above, super-convergence may fail for HMM schemes (but, of course, remains true for the modified HMM scheme).
-We also illustrate that super-convergence is recovered if local compensation occurs.
-Section \ref{sec:num.TPFA} presents numerical results confirming the super-convergence of TPFA on the kinds of meshes used in benchmarkings of the scheme.
-Section \ref{sec:appen}, an appendix, gathers various results: a proper analysis of approximate diffusion tensors $A$ in the construction of gradient schemes, which is extremely useful to ensure that super-convergence indeed occurs for the ``real'' HMM methods (which involve projecting $A$ on piecewise constant tensor functions); some technical results used in the rest of the paper; and a discussion on the implementation of the HMM method, the modified HMM method, and their corresponding fluxes.
+Numerical results provided in Section \ref{sec:num.tests} show that in the absence of patches as above, super-convergence may fail for HMM schemes but holds for the modified HMM scheme.
+A conclusion, recalling the main results, is given in Section \ref{sec:concl}.
+Section \ref{sec:appen}, an appendix, gathers various results: a proper analysis of approximate diffusion tensors $A$ in the construction of gradient schemes; some technical results used in the rest of the paper; and a discussion on the implementation of the HMM method, the modified HMM method, and their corresponding fluxes.